bennadel/FeatureFlagsBookApp/README.md

     version: 13,
     createdAt: "2024-05-27T00:00:00",
     updatedAt: "2024-05-27T00:00:00",
+    // The set of feature flags is shared across all environments.
+However,
-    // Each feature has environment-specific rules.
+    // each feature will its own unique set of targeting rules.
     environments: [
         {
             id: "production",